Modular proximal optimization for multidimensional total-variation regularization: Experiments and Applications

+Another implementation of the classic taut string method, found in the literature, has been added to the benchmark to test whether the implementation we have proposed is on par with the state of the art.
+We would like to note the surprising lack of widely available implementations of this method: the only working and efficient code we could find was part of the same paper where Condat's method was proposed.

 For Projected Newton and SLEP a duality gap of $10^{-5}$ is used as the stopping criterion.
-The rest of algorithms are direct methods, and thus they are run until completion.
+For the hybrid taut-string method the switch parameter is set as $S=1.05$.
+The rest of algorithms do not have parameters.

 Timing results are presented in Figure~\ref{fig:tv1run} for both experimental scenarios.
-The following interesting facts are drawn from these results \begin{itemize} \item Direct methods (Taut string, Condat, Johnson) prove to be much faster than iterative methods (Projected Newton, SLEP).
-This is true even for the case of the taut string and Condat's methods, which have a theoretical worst-case performance of $O(n^2)$.
-This possibility was already noted at~\citet{fastTV}. \item Even more, though Johnson's method has a guaranteed running time of $O(n)$, it turns out to be slower than the taut string and Condat's methods.
-This is explained by the need of Johnson's method of an extra $\sim 8n$ memory storage, which becomes a burden in contrast to the in-place strategies of taut string and Condat's. \item The best methods are taut string and Condat's solvers; both show equivalent performance for this unweighted TV problem. \end{itemize}
+The following interesting facts are drawn from these results \begin{itemize} \item Direct methods (Taut string methods, Condat, Johnson, Kolmogorov) prove to be much faster than iterative methods (Projected Newton, SLEP). \item Although Condat's (and hence linearized taut string) method, has a theoretical worst-case performance of $O(n^2)$, the practical performance seems to follow an $O(n)$ behavior, at least for these synthetic signals. \item Even if Johnson and Kolmogorov methods have a guaranteed running time of $O(n)$, they turn out to be slower than the linearized taut string and Condat's methods.
+This is in line with our previous observations of the cache-friendly properties of in-memory methods; in contrast Johnson's method requires an extra $\sim 8n$ memory storage.
+Kolmogorov's method has less memory requirements but nevetheless shows similar behavior. \item The same performance observation applies to the classic taut string method.
+It is also noticeable that our implementation of this method turns out to be faster than previously available implementations (Condat's Taut-string), even becoming slightly faster than the state of the art Johnson and Kolmogorov methods.
+This result is surprising, and shows that the full potential of the classic taut-string method has been largely unexploited by the research community, or at least that proper efficient implementations of this method have not been made readily available so far. \end{itemize}